-Cecilia Poon, PhD is a staff psychologist at Nebraska Medicine and the University of Nebraska Medical Center.
+Cecilia Poon, PhD, ABPP is a staff psychologist at Nebraska Medicine and the University of Nebraska Medical Center.
 She is interested in various aspects of geropsychology, including theory, practice, training, and advocacy.
-In her spare time, Cecilia likes to bring people of all ages, abilities, and cultures together through different forms of creative arts, especially food and theatre.
+In her spare time, Cecilia likes to bring people of all ages, abilities, and cultrues together through different forms of creative arts, especially food and theatre.

 Rachael Spalding, BA is a second-year graduate student in the clinical psychology doctoral program at West Virginia University.
 Her research interests include end-of-life decision-making, consent capacity issues, and late-life sexuality.
 She aspires to practice as a clinical geropsychologist in the future.
 In her spare time, she enjoys long-distance running, reading fiction and true-crime novels, and cooking.